 Considering that 60% of consumers read reviews before they head out for a meal, getting glowing recommendations from your current customer base is an effective way to attract new guests to your restaurant.
 But how do you incentivize your customers to leave reviews?
 Run a contest, of course.

 Remember, the best restaurant contest ideas are the ones that are easy for people to participate in.
 If you have a restaurant reward program like TouchBistro Loyalty, you can seamlessly request and collect reviews directly through your Customer Web App or by sending targeted email campaigns.
 This way, your customers don’t have to go through the trouble of visiting third-party sites like Yelp, just to leave a review.

 Invite your guests to play chef for a day and let them suggest their own ideas for your menu.
 This is an excellent way to increase engagement on your social media platforms by getting the conversation going in the comments on your contest post.
+You can also ask guests their opinions on their preferred meal choices by using restaurant comment cards.
 Letting your audience know you want their feedback helps boost your brand’s image, too.

 This restaurant competition can be as simple as asking for ideas for something specific like a pasta dish, or giving your audience the freedom to go completely rogue and submit the menu item of their dreams.

 Sticking with menu-themed food contest ideas, another option is to run a contest that involves asking your guests to name a new menu item, like a pizza or burger with creative toppings.
 You’ll get a ton of suggestions that you can keep in your back pocket for future menu items, and the winner will get to see their idea in writing on your menu.
 Both this restaurant contest and the previous one can be run on social media or through a restaurant email marketing campaign where you ask your audience to hit “reply” with their suggestion.